Don't Neglect Plumbing Grounding: The Significance of Electrical Safety in Your Residence

 What is plumbing grounding?

-What are the prerequisites for plumbing systems that require grounding?
+What are the rules for plumbing systems that require grounding?

-The National Electrical Code (NEC) offers guidelines for grounding plumbing systems, including the use of grounding electrodes as well as conductors.
+The National Electrical Code (NEC) offers guidelines for grounding in plumbing systems which includes using grounding electrodes as well as conductors.

 How do I ensure that my plumbing is properly grounding?